junxit/us-congress-bills-113/metadata.md

 - 2013-04-09 — Introduced in House
 - 2013-04-09 — Introduced in House
 - 2013-04-09 — Referred to the House Committee on the Judiciary.
+- 2013-04-30 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2013-12-03 — Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Discharged.
+- 2013-12-04 — Committee Consideration and Mark-up Session Held.
+- 2013-12-04 — Ordered to be Reported by Voice Vote.
+- 2013-12-09 — Placed on the Union Calendar, Calendar No. 205.
+- 2013-12-09 — Reported by the Committee on Judiciary.
+H. Rept.
+113-285.
+- 2013-12-09 — Reported by the Committee on Judiciary.
+H. Rept.
+113-285.